Anthony Wright, PhD

 Research Interests:

-Cultures of pediatric biomedicine; youth and digital technologies; youth activism and the politics of indigeneity; United States and Mexico.
+Cultures of pediatric medicine; child and youth illness; youth activism; violence and injustice; digital youth cultures; United States and Mexico.

 Courses being taught at Rutgers-Camden: